Brant Entrekin

 Presentations

-“Linguistic Hijacking and Hermeneutic Priming in the God’s Not Dead Series.”
-Mississippi Philosophical Association: Making Philosophy Pop conference.
-Spring 2025.
+“Linguistic Hijacking and Hermeneutical Priming in the God’s Not Dead series.”
+Mississippi Philosophical Association, Spring 2025

-“The Heart of Discovery: Emotions in the Scientific Endeavor.”
-Tennessee Philosophical Association Annual Meeting.
-Fall 2024.
+“The Heart of Discovery: Emotions in Scientific Inquiry.”
+Tennessee Philosophical Association Annual Meeting, Fall 2024

-“Righteous Indignation and Radical Love: An Analysis of Anger in Social Justice” -The Ohio State MAP conference, Spring 2023
+“Righteous Indignation and Radical Love: Emotions in Social Justice Movements.”
+Minorities and Philosophy Conference, The Ohio State University, Spring 2023

 Teaching